casdoor/casdoor-website/docs/products/order.md

 ## Creating Orders

-When a user purchases a product, the system creates an order and displays immediate feedback.
-You'll see a success notification as soon as the order is created, before being redirected to the payment page.
-If order creation fails, an error message explains what went wrong so you can address the issue.
+When a user purchases a product, the system creates an order and shows immediate feedback.
+A success notification appears when the order is created, before redirecting to the payment page.
+If order creation fails, an error message explains the issue.

 ## Order Structure